-If the feature layer is editable and you have privileges to edit features, you can open a map containing editable features in Map Viewer Classic (formerly known as Map Viewer) or add an editable feature layer to Map Viewer Classic to edit the features.
+If the feature layer is editable and you are a member of a role that has the privilege to edit features, you can open a map containing editable features in Map Viewer Classic or add an editable feature layer to Map Viewer Classic to edit the features.

 Feature layer edits include adding, altering, or deleting the features on the map, as well as adding, altering, or deleting the information (attribute values) associated with the features.
 The edits you make to the feature layer in Map Viewer Classic are automatically saved to the layer; there is no Save button to click.
 When you add, delete, or edit a feature or attribute and realize you made a mistake, you can click Undo to delete your edit.